flash9514/Spring-RESTful-api/README.md

 2. Create api_users database
 3. Enjoy!
 (Postman was used in my case)

-P.S.: For registration, username(email) and password - mandatory, first_name and last_name - optional were typed as Body->form-data (key-value) in my case.
-As for profile update, any of four fields optionally are fed as Body->raw JSON(application/json).
+P.S.: For registration, username(email) and password - mandatory, first_name and last_name - optional.
+As for profile update, any of four fields are optional.
+In both cases the data is fed as JSON(application/json).